gatity/camunda-csharp-client/csharp-client/docs/ProcessDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ProcessDefinitionApi(httpClient, config, httpClientHandler);
-            var key = key_example;  // string | The key of the process definition (the latest version thereof) to be retrieved. var tenantId = tenantId_example;  // string | The id of the tenant the process definition belongs to. var variableNames = variableNames_example;  // string | A comma-separated list of variable names.
+            var key = "key_example";  // string | The key of the process definition (the latest version thereof) to be retrieved. var tenantId = "tenantId_example";  // string | The id of the tenant the process definition belongs to. var variableNames = "variableNames_example";  // string | A comma-separated list of variable names.
 Allows restricting the list of requested variables to the variable names in the list.
 It is best practice to restrict the list of variables to the variables actually required by the form in order to minimize fetching of data.
 If the query parameter is ommitted all variables are fetched.
 If the query parameter contains non-existent variable names, the variable names are ignored. (optional) var deserializeValues = true;  // bool? | Determines whether serializable variable values (typically variables that store custom Java objects) should be deserialized on server side (default true).
 If set to true, a serializable variable will be deserialized on server side and transformed to JSON using [Jackson's](http://jackson.codehaus.org/) POJO/bean property introspection feature.
 Note that this requires the Java classes of the variable value to be on the REST API's classpath.
 If set to false, a serializable variable will be returned in its serialized format.
 For example, a variable that is serialized as XML will be returned as a JSON string containing XML.  **Note**: While true is the default value for reasons of backward compatibility, we recommend setting this parameter to false when developing web applications that are independent of the Java process applications deployed to the engine. (optional)  (default to true)

             try